imarc/clockvine-vue/docs/ExpectedAPI.md

 1. First, all responses are **expected to be JSON**.
 2. Second, all responses are expected to be a single object, with
-3. the primary content stored the `data` attribute of that object.
+3. the primary content stored the `data` attribute of that object, and
+4. an optional set of meta information in the `meta` attribute of that object.

-The last two requirements are inspired by JSONAPI, and primarily meant to allow for flexibility in the future.
+The requirements are inspired by JSONAPI, and primarily meant to allow for flexibility in the future.

 Expected Endpoints